 The NCMHCE tests knowledge of assessment, diagnosis, counseling, psychotherapy, administration, consultation, and supervision.
 It consists of 10 clinical mental health counseling cases and assesses clinical problem-solving ability by testing identification, analysis, and treatment.
 It is also administered by the National Board for Certified Counselors.

-Vermont LMHCs can expect to pay the following fees for their license application, renewal, and examination:
+Vermont CMHCs can expect to pay the following fees for their license, application and renewal:

-Vermont LMHC licenses expire biennially on January 31 of each odd-numbered year.
+Vermont CMHC licenses expire biennially on January 31 of each odd-numbered year.
 New licenses issued within the 90 days preceding the expiration date will not need to be renewed.
-License renewal requires payment of the appropriate fees (see above) and the completion of Continuing Education.
+License renewal requires payment of the appropriate fees and the completion of continuing education.

-LMHCs in Vermont are required to complete 40 hours of CE during each two-year renewal period.
+CMHCs in Vermont are required to complete 40 hours of continuing education (CE) during each two-year renewal period.
 At least four of these hours must focus on professional ethics, and the rest must be on the theory and practice of clinical mental health counseling.